 I wanted to see if I can really push myself to the limits.
 Sustaining myself never as an accomplished, labelled “lifter” or a “fitness enthusiast”.
 But really just as another resilient individual whose interests go beyond disproving our current distorted acceptances of what “Health” and/or “Fitness” constitutes.
 More towards resources preservation, restrictive overall footprint / calorie consumption and relentless curiosity upon all of our World’s Problems.

 To coincide with the holiday period – this makes a perfect opportunity for assessing & determining this regiment’s sustainability early on.
 At least before another hectic year begins.
-Except of course – the many hours as I’m writing this are still far from anything ideal as relaxing on a hammock somewhere far, far away.

 The protocol.
 Two Experimental Segments (Keto+IF and HC+IF).
 And my (2) differences.